 The bubble's metaphoric representation in art is rooted to classical proverb and enshrined in historical context.
 Traditional symbolism associates bubble(s) to the unpredictable moment when something cherished and irreplaceable is lost forever; a life, love, material possessions and wealth.

-Had I possessed the leisure, Fundania, I should write in a more serviceable form from what I must set forth as I can, reflecting that I must hasten: for if man is a bubble, as the proverb has it, all the more so is an old man.
+Had I possessed the leisure, Fundania, I should write in a more servicable form from what I must set forth as I can, reflecting that I must hasten: for if man is a bubble, as the proverb has it, all the more so is an old man.

-Artists were inspired by the Adages and began to incorporate the now symbolic' bubble' into their allegorical, Vanitas paintings, (the moral narrative of Vanitas advocated religious piety).
-Initially, a bubble denoted the relationship between man and his indeterminate moment of death - Homo Bulla, and inferred longevity is questionable, but death is certain.
-Over time, the correlation between bubble, loss and uncertainty evolved to encompass love, wealth and material possessions.
-As a result, the bubble became a pertinent symbol of representation for artists.
+On publication, artists were inspired and began to incorporate the now 'symbolic' bubble into their allegorical, Vanitas paintings, (the moral narrative of Vanitas advocated religious piety).
+Initially, the single bubble represented the relationship between man and his indeterminate moment of death - Homo Bulla, inferring longevity is questionable but death is certain.
+Over time the correlation between bubble, loss and uncertainty evolved to encompass love, wealth and material possessions.
+As a result, the bubble(s) became a pertinent symbol of representation for artists.

 The forethought to chronical proverbial language was prophetic, if Erasmus had not anticipated the significance of collating ancient, classical proverbs, many metaphors in use today may have been lost forever.
 And, the bubble as an iconic symbol for artists' narrative around the world today, may have remained inconsequential.